29HENRIKH/Predicting-Customer-Churn-in-E-commerce/README.md

 ---

-## 🛠️ Tools & Technologies Used
+## Tools & Technologies Used

-- 🐍 Python
+- Python
-- 📊 Pandas, NumPy
+- Pandas, NumPy
-- 🤖 Scikit-learn
+- Scikit-learn
-- 📈 Matplotlib & Seaborn (for visualization)
+- Matplotlib & Seaborn (for visualization)
-- 📦 Streamlit (for dashboarding)
+-  Streamlit (for dashboarding)
-- 🧪 Jupyter Notebooks

 ---

-## ✅ Model Type
+##  Model Type

 This is a **classification model** predicting whether a customer will: